yohannestayez/MeTTa-Reasoning-Showcase/README.md

 # Carrer path Advisor

-This career path advisor, built using the metta programming language, shows the effective use of inferencing techniques by integrating both forward and backward chaining.
-It employs a well-structured knowledge base of roles, required skills, and user profiles alongside a comprehensive rule base to dynamically evaluate and recommend suitable career paths.
-The implementation efficiently analyzes users' skills and interests, aligning them with career requirements for roles like software engineer, web developer, devops engineer, and machine learning engineer, demonstrating a practical application of chaining techniques in intelligent decision support for career planning.
+This metta career advisor leverages both forward and backward chaining to dynamically infer career paths.
+It uses a structured knowledge and rule base to analyze users' skills and interests, matching them to roles.

 ## Forward_chaining.metta
 - This metta file demonstrates **forward chaining** reasoning.
 It recursively applies rules, feeding new facts back into the system until no further inferences can be made.